 There are some naming conventions for the slug in WordPress.
 So consider the following points before writing your new slug.

-1. The new slug should be unique otherwise, it won’t work and led you to the 404 page
+otherwise, it won’t work and led you to the 404 page - For good SEO use only

-3. White spaces are not allowed
+are not allowed - Use

-4. Use dashes (-) to separate slug’s words like my-custom-post-type-slug
+to separate slug’s words likemy-custom-post-type-slug

 An Ideal Place to Add Code in WordPress